 - Buy Christmas stamps for greetings cards and thank you cards.

-- Amend your Christmas card list and remember any additions like new babies and in-laws.
+- Amend your Christmas card list and remember any additions like new babies, in-laws and special neighbours.

 - Check gifts you picked up and put away throughout the year.